 For example, if you choose flowers as a theme – it’s very easy to make decisions for the design and the subject of your book, whether it’s a crossword puzzle book, a book of potpourri recipes or a journal filled with flower and garden quotes.

 Let’s say you want to publish a prompted journal.
 You could do prompts about flowers, self-help journaling prompts, poetry writing prompts, art prompts, prompts for songwriters – the sky is the limit!
+If you have a theme it is even easier.

 Step 2: Write Your Content